tessprime/tessprime.github.io/content/posts/getting-started.md

 https://gohugo.io/hosting-and-deployment/hosting-on-github/

-And wow, this UI feels way better than gitlab.
+And wow, the workflow UI feels way better than gitlab.

 Issues run into:
   - baseUrl needs to be https or its going to look gnarly when the page tries to fetch http resources.
 Oops!
+    However, I discovered that the default gitlab workflow was overriding this with
+    `--baseURL "${{ steps.pages.outputs.base_url }}/"`.
+    In order to get the correct behavior I just removed this,

   - Github seems geared to use jekyll by default, but the above "Hosting on Github" page explains how to tweak that.